webrecorder/pywb/docs/manual/warcserver.rst

   ...

-The resource lookup attempts to load the first available record.
-If the record indicated by first line CDXJ line is not available, the next CDXJ line is tried in succession until one succeeeds.
-If none of the resources specified by any of the CDXJ result (or if no index data was found), a 404 is returned.
+The resource lookup attempts to load the first available record (eg. by loading from specified WARC).
+If the record indicated by first line CDXJ line is not available, the next CDXJ line is tried in succession, and so on, until one succeeds.

+If no record can be loaded from any of the CDXJ index results (or if there are no index results), a 404 Not Found error is returned.

 WARC Record HTTP Response
 """""""""""""""""""""""""